Fire Extinguisher Training Options in Perth

 Certification: Successful participants receive a certificate valid for a specified period.

-Fire extinguisher training is not a one-time event.
-Regular refresher courses are essential to keep skills sharp and ensure compliance with safety regulations.
-Here’s how to maintain fire safety competency:
+Fire extinguisher training should be repeated.
+Regular refresher courses help keep your skills sharp and ensure you stay compliant with safety rules.
+Here’s how to keep your team’s fire safety skills up to date:

-Conduct regular fire drills to practice evacuation and response.
+Conduct regular fire drills to practice evacuation procedures and response protocols.

 Inspect and maintain fire extinguishers monthly to ensure they are operational.